akothen/Hydride/backends/llvm/docs/LangRef.rst

     the profile information.
 By marking a function ``hot``, users can work around the cases where the training input does not have good coverage on all the hot functions.
+``inaccessiblememonly``
+    This attribute indicates that the function may only access memory that is not accessible by the module being compiled before return from the function.
+This is a weaker form of ``readnone``.
+If the function reads or writes other memory, the behavior is undefined.

+    For clarity, note that such functions are allowed to return new memory which is ``noalias`` with respect to memory already accessible from the module.
+That is, a function can be both ``inaccessiblememonly`` and have a ``noalias`` return which introduces a new, potentially initialized, allocation.
+``inaccessiblemem_or_argmemonly``
+    This attribute indicates that the function may only access memory that is either not accessible by the module being compiled, or is pointed to by its pointer arguments.
+This is a weaker form of  ``argmemonly``.
+If the function reads or writes other memory, the behavior is undefined.
 ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in